Every Campus Library has a Wāhi Rorohiko (Computer Zone) where you can sign in to use the computers.

 - For help with your sign in details, see the Login Help page

 - If you have trouble with signing in please come to the Service Point for assistance.

 It is important you sign out after using the computers otherwise other users may access your files and use your budget.
 Click the "Start" button on the bottom left-hand corner of the screen, then click on your user name from the menu, and select the sign out option.

-Any data that is not saved to your H: drive, OneDrive, USB drive or CD will be deleted when you log off.
+Any data that is not saved (e.g. to your OneDrive, H: drive, USB drive, cloud storage) will be deleted when you sign out.

-MobilePrint allows you to print from any email-enabled device (e.g. laptops, tablets, phones) to any FollowMe printing Fuji Xerox device on the same campus.
+MobilePrint allows you to print from any internet-capable device (e.g. laptops, tablets, phones) to any FollowMe printing Fuji Xerox device on the same campus.

 For instructions please see MobilePrint.

 If you have any printing problems please ask at the Service Point.

 In order to print, your network account balance must be in credit.
 Some course coordinators provide students with a computer budget as part of their course.

 Money may be added to network accounts at the Library’s Service Point (cash or EFTPOS) or using the EFTPOS workstations.
 Cashiers in the Registry Building / Contact Centres can also add money to network accounts.